How soon after your new turf is laid should you mow it ?

 Should you collect the grass clippings?

 It is not necessary to collect your clippings unless they cover the grass and block the sunlight from reaching the lawn.
-Grass clippings are rich in nutrients, and by returning them to the turf in small amounts you actually are creating a healthier turf.
+Grass clippings are rich in nutrients, and by returning them to the turf in small amounts you are actually creating a healthier turf.
 Grass clippings do not contribute to making thatch.
 In fact, by adding them back to the turf your thatch will form slower.
 On the other hand, you can collect the clippings if you want to.
 Clipping removal causes no significant loss of nutrients.
 Clippings are only a problem if you mow your grass improperly.

 What type of mower is best?